ChristianSch/checkBTC/README.md

 TODO
 ----
+* Version 1.0.1
+	* redo the icons and prevent noise at the circle edge
+	* credits for the png of the bitcoin

+	=> RELEASE
 * Version 1.1
 	* get currencies from tracker, not pre-coded
 	* preferences: use real user defaults, not the last entered (neccessary because of the 10.0 minimum of the refresh rate)

+FAQ
+---

+Q: The app does not show any course, instead it only displays "CheckBTC".
+A: This behavior is typical if the app could not get data from the internet.
+Either the internet connection is down (or blocked from a firewall like Little Snitch) or blockchain.info is temporarly down.
+If there is no update available feel free to contact me at <foo@bar.com>.